 Coastal Region Director

-Heather Hall will assume the role of Coastal Washington (Region 6) Director on May 1, 2024.
+Heather Hall started in her role as Coastal Washington (Region 6) Director on May 1, 2024.

 Heather is excited to return to Region 6, where she began her career at WDFW in 1995.
 Most recently, she served as Intergovernmental Ocean Policy Manager, overseeing state fisheries and fisheries extending into federal waters.